Project-MONAI/MONAI/docs/source/highlights.md

 The [Spleen 3D segmentation tutorial](https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/spleen_segmentation_3d.ipynb) leverages `SlidingWindow` inference for validation.

 ### 2. Metrics for medical tasks
 Various useful evaluation metrics have been used to measure the quality of medical image specific models.
-MONAI already implemented many medical domain-specific metrics, such as: `Mean Dice`, `ROCAUC`, `Confusion Matrices`, `Hausdorff Distance`, `Surface Distance`, `Occlusion Sensitivity`, etc.
+MONAI already implemented many medical domain-specific metrics, such as: `Mean Dice`, `ROCAUC`, `Confusion Matrices`, `Hausdorff Distance`, `Surface Distance`, `Occlusion Sensitivity`.

-For example, `Mean Dice` score can be used for segmentation tasks and the area under the ROC curve(`ROCAUC`) for classification tasks.
+For example, `Mean Dice` score can be used for segmentation tasks, and the area under the ROC curve(`ROCAUC`) for classification tasks.
 We continue to integrate more options.

 ## Visualization
 Beyond the simple point and curve plotting, MONAI provides intuitive interfaces to visualize multidimensional data as GIF animations in TensorBoard.
 This could provide a quick qualitative assessment of the model by visualizing, for example, the volumetric inputs, segmentation maps, and intermediate feature maps.
 A runnable example with visualization is available at [UNet training example](https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/torch/unet_training_dict.py).

-And to visualize the class activation mapping for a trained classification model, MONAI provides CAM/GradCAM/GradCAM++ APIs for both 2D and 3D models:
+And to visualize the class activation mapping for a trained classification model, MONAI provides CAM, GradCAM, GradCAM++ APIs for both 2D and 3D models:

 ![image](../images/cam.png)